photoprism/photoprism-docs/docs/getting-started/config-options.md

 # Config Options #

 !!! attention ""
-    Changing config values on the [advanced settings](../user-guide/settings/advanced.md) page and in `docker-compose.yml` always requires a restart to take effect.
-Open a terminal, run `docker-compose stop photoprism` and then `docker-compose up -d photoprism` to restart your instance.
+    Changing basic system config options in `docker-compose.yml` or on the [advanced settings](../user-guide/settings/advanced.md) page always requires a restart to take effect.
+Open a terminal, run `docker-compose stop photoprism` and then `docker-compose up -d photoprism` to restart the app container.

 Variable                        | Parameter                  | Description
 :------------------------------ |:-------------------------- |:-------------------------------------------